jqckie/12_Mission_to_Mars/README.md

-# Webscraped Mission to Mars Flask App
+# Webscrape Mission to Mars Flask App

 ## Instructions
 * Run [app.py](/Mission to Mars/app.py) to launch the Flask app and display scraped data onto an HTML page.